nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 By default, the operational monitoring daemon listens on localhost.
 To make the daemon available to security servers on other hosts, the listening address must be set to the IP address that is relevant in the particular network, as described in the previous section.

-As advised, the scheme parameter should be set to “https”.
-For communication over HTTPS, the security server and the operational monitoring daemon must know each other’s TLS certificates to enable the security server to authenticate to the monitoring daemon successfully.
+As advised, the scheme parameter should be set to "https".
+For communication over HTTPS, the security server and the operational monitoring daemon must know each other's TLS certificates to enable the security server to authenticate to the monitoring daemon successfully.

 **NOTE:** If an external operational monitoring daemon is used, the host, scheme (and optionally, port) parameters must be changed at both hosts.